 How to validate an email address in JavaScript

-Learn how to validate the email address format in JavaScript with a combination of browser-based validation and custom logic.
+Validating the email address format in JavaScript with browser-based validation or custom logic.

 We are going to validate the email address format only using browser and custom validation, but not if the email actually exists.